 How to Obtain a Program Guide

 Anyone (RASC member or not) may freely download the IWLOP guide (1 MB pdf).
 Also available are the IWLOP Deluxe Observing Forms (1.8 MB) (Feel free to print these materials for personal use, and please note that they are copyrighted by the Royal Astronomical Society of Canada.)
 For convenience, printed copies of the IWLOP guide are available at the RASC eStore for $9.95 plus tax and shipping (within Canada, see eStore for other destinations).
-Contact the National Office to arrange a reduced price for bulk orders.
+Contact the Society Office to arrange a reduced price for bulk orders.

 How to Apply for the Certificate